-Figure 3.13.1-2 Mecanum Wheel's Movement (Permission Pending)
+Figure 3.13.1-2 Mecanum Wheel's Movement (Reprinted with permissions from Syed Mohsin)

 Advantages and Disadvantages- The movement section explained the motion of these wheels and how they will be beneficial to use for motion.
 Also other benefits of having these wheels are their compact size and high load capacity.
 For our project we will be focusing in on the 100mm to 203mm wheels if we decide to use this type of wheel.
 As you can see from the table below, the wheels can withstand very high load capacities.